Handling an inventory

 Inventory items are movable.
 They don’t (usually) stay in just one specific room.
 This poses a problem for Escoria, because when rooms are changed, the previous room is removed from Godot’s scene tree, together with the items in there.

-To work around this, inventory items must be placed in a special path where Escoria can find them whenever needed.
-This path is called the “inventory items path”, and in the game template it defaults to “items”.
+To get around this, inventory items must be placed in a special path where Escoria can find them whenever needed.
+This path is called the “inventory items path”, and in the game template it defaults to “res://game/items/inventory”.

 Hint